NotAShelf/nvf/.github/README.md

 ```

 Similar instructions will apply for `nix profile install`.
 However, you are
-recommended to instead use the module system as described in the manual.
+recommended to instead use the module system as described in the [nvf manual].

 > [!NOTE]
 > The `maximal` configuration is quite large, and might take a while to build.